-We asked lawyer Talitha Maugueret from employment law firm McDonald Murholme to explain the behaviours that can end up in dismissal.
+We asked managing director Alan McDonald from employment law firm McDonald Murholme to explain the behaviours that can end up in dismissal.

 Divulging information about the business

-Acceptance of a gift does not automatically justify being fired, but will if your employer has a clear policy prohibiting employees receiving gifts and you’ve received training on the policy, it can be used as a reason to dismiss you.
+Accepting a gift doesn’t necessarily justify being dismissed.
+But McDonald warns if there’s a clear policy prohibiting employees receiving gifts and you’ve received training on the policy, it can be used as a reason to dismiss you.

-“If you have been offered a gift and are unsure if your employer has a policy prohibiting such behaviour, your first point of contact is your human resources representative,” McDonald says.
+“If you have been offered a gift and are unsure whether your employer has a policy prohibiting receiving gifts, your first point of contact should be your human resources representative,” McDonald says.
 “It is highly likely such a policy is in place if you are employed by a government agency.”

 Lying on your job application

-“Some people applying for a job will exaggerate their work experience or credentials,” McDonald says.
+“From time to time, people applying for a job will exaggerate their work experience or credentials,” McDonald says.
 “You must be careful with what you say during the recruitment process as tribunals will support an employer’s decision to dismiss you if the misleading conduct is deliberate and material to your role.”